In the Inner West Council area, Health Care and Social Assistance most productive industry, generating $781 million in 2018/19.

 In combination these three industries accounted for 2,276 million in total or 28.6% of the total value added by industry in the the Inner West Council area.

 In comparison, the same 3 industries in New South Wales accounted for 7.6% in Health Care and Social Assistance; 9.9% in Professional, Scientific and Technical Services and 8.9% in Construction.

 The major differences between the value added by industries of the Inner West Council area and New South Wales were:

-- A larger percentage of value added by Health Care and Social Assistance (9.9% compared to 7.4%)
+- A smaller percentage of value added by Financial and Insurance Services (6.3% compared to 14.2%)